Faker0017/3.18f/README.md

 we should do it
 #3.20
 #
-we need to make clear the connection between animal research and a grandmother's hipreplacement, a father's bypass operation, a baby's vaccinations, and
+we need to make clear the connection between animal research and a grandmother's hipreplacement, a father's bypass operation, a baby's vaccinations, and even a pet's shots.